xaynezz/1015/README.md

 In order to create good policies in the present, how can countries predict and use their world happiness statistics in the future?

 ## Navigation
-1.Download the required files and folders from this repo: `notebooks`, `uncleaned_data`,`plotly` and `requirements.txt`.
+1.Download the required files and folders from this repo: `notebooks`, `uncleaned_data`, `plotly` and `requirements.txt`.

-2.Run the command `pip install -r requirements.txt` in your jupyter environment
+2.Run the command `pip install -r requirements.txt` in your jupyter environment.

 3.Explore `eda.ipynb`.
 This notebook includes:
   - Exploratory Data Analysis